 - Sauté the garlic and spices.
 Add the minced garlic, chili powder, cumin, oregano, paprika, garlic powder and cayenne to the pot and sauté for another 2 minutes.

-- Add the jalapeño, bell peppers, carrots, diced tomatoes, black beans, maple syrup and water.
+- Add the jalapeño, bell peppers, carrots, diced tomatoes, black beans, maple syrup, water and vegan heavy cream.
 Bring to a rolling boil, then cover and simmer for 10 minutes until the carrots are tender.

 Notes